gerardroche/sublime-show-ascii-value/README.md

 ## Usage

-The ASCII value of the character under the cursor is shown on the status line in decimal, hexadecimal and octal.
+The ASCII value of the character under the cursor is shown on the status bar in decimal, hexadecimal and octal.

 For example, when the cursor is on a 'R':